Frequently asked questions

 Contact your child’s school if you have further questions about understanding the information in the report.

-How can you compare NAPLAN results if some schools did NAPLAN Online and others pencil and paper?
+How can you compare NAPLAN results if some schools did NAPLAN Online and others on paper?

 ACARA develops the NAPLAN tests and uses a process called ‘equating’ to make each test comparable from year to year.
 This year the equating process has been more complex than usual as some students did tests online and some on paper.